QMSS-GR5063-2018/Beiers_Sophie/README.md

 ![](./hw1/images/unnamed-chunk-11-1.png)

 ### Host Country Advantage
- It’s clear from the visualization that most countries do exceedingly better, if not, at least as good as they’ve ever done, when they host.
+ It’s clear from the visualizations that most countries do exceedingly better, if not, at least as good as they’ve ever done, when they host.

 ![](./hw1/images/unnamed-chunk-13-1.png)
 ![](./hw1/images/unnamed-chunk-14-1.png)

 ### Country Success by Sport
 The top ten medal-winning countries happen to be best at Skiing and Skating sports as indicated by the darker blues.
+Germany, Norway and Russia seem to outperform the other countries in Biathlon, specifically, and Germany is talented in the Luge.

 ![](./hw1/images/unnamed-chunk-17-1.png)